 Day 1: Takamatsu

-More beautiful gardens can be found on the grounds of Takamatsu Castle, while art aficionados will like the expositions of the city’s Modern Art Museum.
-Takamatsu is also a good place to taste the famous regional Sanuki Udon Noodles.
+More beautiful gardens can be found on the grounds of Takamatsu Castle, and we also liked the wacky exhibitions at the city’s Modern Art Museum.
+Apart from that, Takamatsu has a pretty pedestrianized city centre and is a good place to taste the famous regional Sanuki Udon Noodles.

 Day 2: Kotohira